-What will the 2020 IPO market look like?
-In a word, unclear.
-Some startups are postponing their 2020 filings on valuation concerns and worries about election uncertainty.
-What is clear is the well-established trend of venture-backed companies taking longer to exit, either through an IPO or a sale to another company.
+The trend of venture-backed companies taking longer to exit, either through an IPO or a sale to another company, is well-established at this point.
 A decade to exit is the new normal and has been for quite a while.

 This slow-exit trend, plus a tech workforce more interested in work-life balance today, are both exerting changes on startup culture and forcing CEOs to adapt.
 Today’s tech workers expect customized, flexible benefits and are not willing to accept lower pay, longer hours and zero benefits for the possibility of a big payout later.
 Startup life isn’t a sprint anymore; it’s a marathon.
 So startup employers must create company cultures that are sustainable over the long term as exits take longer to achieve.

 How exactly can your company keep employees engaged when an exit may be a decade away?
 And what kind of perks should startup employees look for as they wait it out?
 Here are four great ideas.

 1. Startups should have their employees’ financial backs.

 While most Americans say they feel confident about their ability to make big financial decisions, only two in five actually have a monthly budget, according to the National Foundation for Credit Counseling.
 The potential for a big payout when a startup goes public or gets acquired makes financial planning tricky even for the savviest among us.
 Startups who help their employees wrap their minds around their money and optimize that payout for them can generate true loyalty.